esteful/arch_flow/readme.md

 ### Debian Linux

-All commands shoud be excuted with root privileges, unless contrary especified:
+All commands should be excuted with root privileges, unless contrary especified:

-Add dirmngr for adding publick keys and add CRAN publick key:
+Add dirmngr for adding public keys and add CRAN publick key:

 ```
 apt-get update